Practice day hearings

 - bring draft terms of settlement if the case is likely to be settled by consent on the day

 - be ready to take notes during the hearing.
-If you plan to use a laptop or other electronic device to do this, check the rules for technology at VCAT hearings.
+If you plan to use a laptop or other electronic device to do this, do not record the hearing unless you have permission.

 What you can't bring